 - Before maintenance engineers are permitted to work on the equipment.

-Since our acquisition of the Bioquell service airflow business, we now offer the Equipment Bio-Decontamination Service (EBDS), using Bioquell’s hydrogen peroxide fumigation (HPV) process to effectively achieve a full 6-log spore reduction.
-EBDS is designed to fumigate microbiological safety cabinets, incubators, robotic enclosures and similar laboratory equipment.
+Crowthorne now offer Equipment Bio-Decontamination Service (EBDS) specifically designed to fumigate microbiological safety cabinets, incubators, robotic enclosures and similar laboratory equipment.

 Whilst hydrogen peroxide fumigation has been proven to be a safe and efficient method of fumigation, many users prefer to stick with the ‘tried and tested’ solution of formaldehyde decontamination for its highly reliable and effective results, its broad antimicrobial efficacy and its log reduction.